 And I know every time I encounter a new variety from them that I am going to love it.
 They have a perfect track record with me so far.

-One of their varieties that I have been waiting to try ever since I knew they existed (found that out during my Grapery tour in March) were the Gum Drops grapes.
-I love gum drops especially the ones they sell at Whole Foods.
+One of their varieties that I have been waiting to try ever since I knew they existed (found that out during my first Grapery tour ) were the Gum Drops grapes.
+I love gum drop candies, especially the ones they sell at Whole Foods (when I worked there it was hard not to use my discount on them all the time!)

 Grapery taste tested this grape and people felt it was even better than Cotton Candy grapes.
 That just really got me excited.